 Commercial farmers, organic growers, home owners, turf managers and others can benefit from application of gypsum (calcium sulfate) in remediating salinity and sodium issues and improving soil structure.
-However they can’t all use the same sources or gypsum.
+However they can’t all use the same sources or gypsum for all garden soils.

 Mined gypsum can be OMRI® listed (Organic Materials Review Institute®).
 OMRI is a national nonprofit organization that determines which input products can be used in organic crop production.
 Many natural gypsum suppliers have gotten this certification.
 OMRI listed products can be used in certified organic operations under the USDA National Organic Program.

-An organic farmer or gardener creates compaction from trafficking or tilling that compresses the soil and destroys soil structure.
+An organic farmer or gardener creates compaction from trafficking or tilling that compresses the soil and destroys soil structure of the garden.
 These activities create poor drainage and aeration, soggy soils and reduced root growth.
 Manure, compost, peat moss and soil mulches and soil conditioners all help in building soil structure and help it resist compression and destruction.